Back pain: Symptom

 When to see a doctor

 Most back pain gets better within a few weeks without treatment.
-If you're very uncomfortable, you can rest in bed for a day or two, but longer than that does more harm than good.
+Bed rest isn't recommended.
 Over-the-counter pain medications often help reduce back pain, as does the application of cold or heat to the painful area.

 Schedule an office visit

 Call your doctor if your back pain hasn't improved after a week of home treatment or if your back pain: